Choose Nottingham

 Nottingham is one of the fastest growing med-tech locations in the country and is leading in industries as diverse as fashion and gaming.

-There are a number of suburbs that are popular with both hospital and university staff including The Park, West Bridgford, Edwalton and Wollaton.
+There are a number of suburbs that are popular with both hospital and university staff which include; The Park, West Bridgford, Edwalton and Wollaton.

 There are a number of picturesque villages and market towns surrounding the city with good local transport links such as Southwell, Grantham and Newark.